The Argentinian Wine Scene

-Argentina is a country of great excitement and interest, as far as wine is concerned.
-With an almost perfect climate and location, and a fascinating breadth of grape varieties producing great quality wine, it’s a wonderful country for wine production, but has not yet fallen on its feet in the UK market.
-Despite all efforts, and some high profile PR activity, Argentine wine sales still only account for 1% of the market, considerably behind New Zealand, and one eighth of the Chilean wine market.
+Argentina is a country of great excitement and interest as far as wine is concerned.
+With an almost perfect climate and location and a fascinating breadth of grape varieties producing great quality wine, it’s a wonderful country for wine production.

 In the early 20th century, Argentina was one of the 10 richest countries in the world, with a thriving wine industry.
-This declined during the mid 20th century due to the Great Depression and the war, and the military dictatorship years, led to the industry becoming more insular, with the vast majority of production being consumed domestically.
+This declined during the mid 20th century as Argentine isolationism, effects of the Great Depression, war and the military dictatorship years led to the industry becoming more insular, with the vast majority of production being consumed domestically.
+These domestic grapes were Cereza, Criolla Grande and Criolla Chica, and white Pedro Giménez, which you seldom see on export markets but are still very important in the domestic market today.

-Like its neighbour Chile, Argentina is one of the very few wine producing countries, where phylloxera has not struck, and where vines have not had to be grafted, although many now are, as a precaution.
+Like its neighbour Chile, Argentina is one of the very few wine producing countries where phylloxera has not struck in any great force, meaning you can find a number of vines that have not been grafted onto American rootstocks.

 Argentinian Wine Regions